Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap: Main results

-We can now state our main results.
-We begin with the next technical result that will allow us to show that block Krylov methods produce arbitrary good approximations of right and left dominant subspaces.
-Recall that given a matrix $ Z$ we let $ Z^\dagger$ denote its Moore-Penrose pseudo-inverse.
+Throughout the rest of the work, we fix $1\leq h\leq \text{rank}( A)\leq p=\min\{m,n\}$ and we let $0\leq j=j(h)<h\leq k=k(h)\leq \text{rank}(A)$ be defined as in Eqs. \eqref{eq defi j} and \eqref{eq defi k}.
+The next result will allow us to show that block Krylov methods produce arbitrarily good approximations of right and left dominant subspaces under the previous hypothesis (see Remark \ref{rem strat} below).
+In what follows, given a matrix $ Z$ we let $ Z^\dagger$ denote its Moore-Penrose pseudo-inverse.